Linux-Scratcher/dot-env/README.md

 # dot-env
-The complet config of my steam deck
+The complet config of my steam machin